Rie Azami

-Rie Azami (薊 理絵, Azami Rie) is a Japanese football player.
+Rie Azami (薊 理絵, Azami Rie) is a Japanese footballer who plays as a defender.
 She plays for Chifure AS Elfen Saitama.
-She played for Japan national team.
+She has also played for the Japan national team.

 Club career

 Azami was born in Higashimurayama on January 11, 1989.
 After graduating from high school, she joined Chifure AS Elfen Saitama in 2007.
 She also plays as midfielder.

 National team career

 On September 26, 2013, Azami debuted for Japan national team against Nigeria.
-She played 2 games for Japan until 2015.
+She played two games for Japan until 2015.